parlance-zz/g-diffuser-bot/saved/README.md

-- This folder is used for misc temp files
+- This folder is for sample or argument files that have been explicitly saved or preserved